Quand

 Zizi

-Le Cuirassé Potemkine and the episodes of the magnificent
+Cuirassé Potemkine and the episodes of the magnificent

 by Sergei Prokofiev.

-cinématèque, and there was Empire Cinérama,
+and there was Empire Cinérama, Avenue Wagram which

-Avenue Wagram,and its Russian counterpart Kinopanorama
+had its Russian counterpart Kinopanorama on Avenue de la

-on Avenue de la Motte Piquet.
-A contrast was the small Studio
+Motte Piquet.
+In contrast was the small Studio Opéra

-Bugs Bunny, Daffy Duck and other funny and famous characters.
+Rabbit, Daffy Duck and other funny and famous characters.

 My